great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mysql_datasource.rst

             - Learned how to configure a :ref:`DataContext using test_yaml_config <how_configure_data_context_using_test_yaml_config>`
             - Obtained database credentials for mysql, including username, password, hostname, and database.

+        To add a MySql datasource, do the following:

         #. **Install the required modules**

             If you have not already done so, install required modules for connecting to mysql.